nedap/lein-subscribable-urls/README.md

 This project takes [lein-licenses](https://github.com/technomancy/lein-licenses) as a baseline.
 It's not a fork since its git history barely helps understanding this project's different purpose.

+## Alternatives

+* An alternative is integrating [lein-ancient](https://github.com/xsc/lein-ancient) into your workflow.
+However upgrading dependencies wholesale is not a particularly informed approach, and may lead to security risks ([e.g.](https://blog.npmjs.org/post/180565383195/details-about-the-event-stream-incident)).
+* [lein-nvd](https://github.com/rm-hull/lein-nvd) has a slight overlap with this library, but both plugins are certainly not exclusive.

 ## License

 Copyright © 2012-2017 Phil Hagelberg and contributors

 Copyright © 2020- Nedap

-This program and the accompanying materials are made available under the terms of the [Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0)
+This program and the accompanying materials are made available under the terms of the [Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0).